caseybreen/bunmd_code_release/README.md

 Alternatively, researchers can run the following files individually in order:

-- `01_death_coverage.Rmd` - this file contains code to benchmark the BUNMD against the Human mortality database.
+- `01_descriptive_figures.Rmd` - this file contains code to replicate the following figures in the BUNMD:

-- `02_mortality_estimation.Rmd` - this file produces figures for the "mortality estimation" section
+    * Figure 1
+    * Figure 2
+    * Figure 3
+    * Figure A-2
+    * Figure A-3

-- `03_case_studies.Rmd` - this file runs code to replicate the three case studies.
+- `02_case_studies.Rmd` - this file runs code to replicate the two case studies and the following figures in the BUNMD:

+    * Figure 4
+    * Figure 5

 ### Authors